Editors note: This blog post was originally published in January 2020 but has since been updated for accuracy and relevancy.

 Controlling bacterial levels in water systems

 Bacteria levels within water systems can be controlled in two main ways: through the addition of biocides, and with temperature control.
+Our technical team are on hand to help you understand the best treatment regime for your water system.

 The growth of bacteria can be extremely problematic in many areas of water treatment.
 It is important to ensure that microbial numbers are under control in systems including drinking water, down water services, process waters, closed circuits, recreational waters and open cooling systems.